borisbu/RaspAPWifiScanner/README.md

 2. Starting a sample service
 3. Stopping a sample service

 Template data is then collected in `$__template_data` and rendered by the `main.php` template file located in `/templates`.
 Property get/set methods are demonstrated with `apiKey` and `serviceStatus` values.
 A method is then used in `persistData()` to save the `SamplePlugin` object data.

-Importantly, `SamplePlugin` does _not_ use the PHP `$_SESSION` object as this super global can lead to conflicts with other user plugins.
+> Importantly, SamplePlugin does _not_ use the PHP `$_SESSION` object.
+Known as a "superglobal", or automatic global variable, this is available in all scopes throughout a script.
+Using the `$_SESSION` object in a plugin context can lead to conflicts with other plugin instances.

 On the front-end, Bootstrap's [form validation](https://getbootstrap.com/docs/5.3/forms/validation/) is used to validate user input.
-A custom JavaScript function is used to generate a random `apiKey` value.
+A custom JavaScript function responds to a click event to generate a random `apiKey` value.
 The `sample.service` LED indicator is functional, as are the service stop/start form buttons.

 ## Customizing
 The `SamplePlugin` demonstrates basic plugin functions without being overly complex.
-It's designed with best practices in mind and made to be extended and customized by developers.
+It's designed with best practices in mind and made to be easily modified by developers.

 ### Unique plugin names
 Most plugin authors will probably begin by renaming `SamplePlugin` to something unique.
 The `PluginManager` expects the plugin folder, file, namespace and class to follow the same naming convention.
 When renaming the `SamplePlugin` ensure that each of the following entities uses the same plugin name: